mwbowers/mwbowers.github.io/reference/datagate/datagate-data-link/i-open-access-reader.md

 ### void Receive()

-Receives data from the data stream.
+Receives data from the channel.

 ```cs
 void Receive()